 Poached Eggs, Polenta, and Marinated Artichokes

-Three great tastes: Polenta's hearty whole grain makes an ideal foil for artichoke hearts cloaked in a quick marinade of olive oil, red-wine vinegar, parsley, and red-pepper flakes.
+Polenta's hearty whole grain makes an ideal foil for artichoke hearts in a quick marinade of spicy vinaigrette.
 The yolks play the role of silky sauce.

 - 6 artichoke hearts (8 ounces), quartered (fresh, jarred, or frozen and thawed)